movq/openbsd/gnu/btrfs-progs/README.md

   checksum output
 - Offline `btrfs inspect-internal tree-stats` for basic node, level, inline data, size, and disk-spread statistics
+- Native subvolume list/create/delete and writable/read-only snapshots
+- Linux version 1 full and incremental send/receive, including hard links, special files, timestamps, and opaque extended attributes.
+Commands select a filesystem by mountpoint and interpret subvolume paths from tree 5;
+  see `btrfs(8)` for syntax and limits.

 ## Not Supported